shmack01/Networking-DNSForwarder/README.md

 <br />

-The first solution requires on-premise DNS configuration and the second solution requires an A record.
+The first solution requires on-premises DNS configuration and the second solution requires an A record.
 Neither will work in this case.
-Below are the steps to a third solution.
+Below are the steps to a **third solution**.

 <br />

 ## **Environment Overview**
 - VNET(s) with one subnet specifically for App Gateway, 1 subnet for private endpoints, 1 Gateway subnet, and subnets for other resources.
 - VPN Gateway
-- App Gateway, VM for DNS Forwarder, Privatelink.*  and mycompay.com Private DNS Zones [Private Link DNS Zones](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-dns#azure-services-dns-zone-configuration).
+- App Gateway, VM for DNS Forwarder, Privatelink.*  and mycompay.com Private DNS Zones.
+[Private Link DNS Zones](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-dns#azure-services-dns-zone-configuration).

 <br/>

-## mycompany.com Private DNS Zone configuration:
+## Private DNS Zone configuration:
+- Create mycompany.com Private DNS Zone
 - Linked to Vnet(s).
-- **"Virtual network links"** are Auto-Registration.
+- **"Virtual network links"** Auto-Registration is enabled.

 ![VNET Link](./images/dnslink.jpg)

 ### DNS Forwarder
-Create Windows Server VM for DNS Forwarder in the VNET with the mycompany.com Private DNS Zone. **Optional**: There is also a [Linux solution](https://github.com/Azure/azure-quickstart-templates/tree/master/demos/dns-forwarder).
+Create Windows Server VM for DNS Forwarder in the VNET with the mycompany.com Private DNS Zone. **Optional**: [Linux solution](https://github.com/Azure/azure-quickstart-templates/tree/master/demos/dns-forwarder).
 The Private IP will automatically register as an A Record in Private DNS Zone when setting the Auto-Registration when linking to the VNet.

 **VM Configuration**:
 - Log into Windows VM and execute command.
 This can also be installed by custom script extension.